amd/libflame/test/main/validation_ctests/ReadMe.txt

 The test generation is integrated into the CMake build system via test/main/CMakeLists.txt.
 Tests are generated at configure time in the build directory and are not committed to the source tree.

+## Optional extra args file (runtime)

+Main-suite CTests under test/main that launch the main test binary use `scripts/run_with_extra_args.py` (via Python3), including yaml_generated tests.
+Repeatability (BRT) CTests invoke the binary directly, so `extra_args.txt` does not apply to them.
+Tokens from `test/main/extra_args.txt` are appended after each test's normal arguments.
+Re-run ctest after editing; CMake reconfigure is not required.